selvabrillio/openFrameworks/readme_winrt_video_app.txt

 The Video app is temporarily zipped at the root level of OpenFrameworks due to .gitignore rules that were preventing commit.

-After git checkout, please move this folder to: apps/myapps extract, then build
+After git checkout, please move this zip file to: apps/myapps extract, then build

 This is a temp problem, and will be corrected ASAP